 - Destination queue growing: Target system is down or slow.
 Check destination connectivity.
 If the target is temporarily unavailable, Mirth's built-in retry queue handles automatic redelivery.

-- Performance degradation: Message database growing too large.
+- Performance degradation: The message database is growing too large.
 Enable message pruning and archiving.

 Performance Optimization